one-way7/employees/README.md

 # About

-This project is a CRUD React SPA written to practice with React technologies.
+This project is a CRUD React SPA written on class components for training with React technologies.

 ## Available Scripts